HappySapeta/AutonomousAgents/README.md

 Flocking simulations often appear in nature, such as Schools of Fish or Murmurations of Birds, that create an illusion of a massive, sentient being.
 Such simulations are often used in video games to add life to the game world.

-This project was developed with the aim of mimicking these amazing creations with simple algorithms and making the best use of available resources.
+This project was developed to mimic these amazing creations with simple algorithms and make the best use of available resources.

-### Development
+### Development Stories

 * Thanks to Craig Reynold's genius, there was no struggle in creating intelligent-looking agents.
 The real challenge was making the best use of the resources and simulating at respectable framerates.